Exclusive: Broadcom lines up $6.5 billion bridge loan for Brocade buy

 Following the acquisition, Fitch assigned a BBB- rating to Broadcom, the first investment grade ratings tier.

-Banks stand to earn $25 million to $35 million on the bridge, according to Freeman Consulting Services.
+Banks stand to earn US$25m to US$35m on the bridge, according to Freeman Consulting Services.

-In the last two weeks, $66.1 billion in acquisition-backing bridge loans has accumulated, according to Thomson Reuters LPC preliminary data.
+In the last two weeks, US$66.1bn in acquisition-backing bridge loans has accumulated, according to Thomson Reuters LPC preliminary data.
 A dry spell in the mergers and acquisitions (M&A) arena through most of this year has sapped bank fee income.

-Through the end of October, the $31.7 billion in year-to-date total U.S. investment fee income, which includes M&A advisory fees, equity and bond underwriting fees, as well as syndicated loan arranging fees, is down 18% from the same period last year and the lowest since 2012, according to Freeman Consulting.
+As of November 8, the US$33bn in year-to-date total U.S. investment banking fee income, which includes M&A advisory fees, equity and bond underwriting fees, as well as syndicated loan arranging fees, is down 17.5% from the same period last year and the lowest since 2012, according to Freeman Consulting.

-Singapore-based Broadcom, formerly Avago Technologies, said November 2 it is paying $12.75 per share, and expects to fund the transaction with new debt financing and cash available on the balance sheet.
+Singapore-based Broadcom, formerly Avago Technologies, said November 2 it is paying US$12.75 per share, and expects to fund the transaction with new debt financing and cash available on the balance sheet.
 Brocade is based in California.

 The tie-up is the latest in a shrinking chip sector, and will allow Broadcom to corner a larger share of the data center products market by using Brocade's fiber channel switches that speed up data transfer between servers and storage devices, according to Reuters.